PoCInnovation/AI4UX/README.md

 #### Transfer learning

-Everytime someone makes a request to analyze a website, we improve our transfer learning model.
+Everytime someone makes a request to analyze a website, we improve our deep learning model.
 The purpose of this model is to evaluate the various KPIs we currently analyze with algorithms from a simple screenshot of the website.

 The more requests are made, the more our model becomes efficient in evaluating your website KPIs.